odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 When you set up your first Slim project, you may get an **404 error (not found)**.

-If you run your Slim app in a sub-directory, resp. not directly within the [DocumentRoot](https://httpd.apache.org/docs/2.4/en/mod/core.html#documentroot) of your webserver, you must set the "correct" base path.
+This can happen when you run your Slim app in a sub-directory, and not directly within the [DocumentRoot](https://httpd.apache.org/docs/2.4/en/mod/core.html#documentroot) of your webserver.
+To fix this you have to set the correct "base path".

 Ideally the `DoumentRoot` of your production server points directly to the `public/` directory.